 Remote working for University staff

 Advice on preparing yourself for working remotely.
 For more hints and tips, take a look at the IT Services website.
-Please note that the drop-in sessions on Monday 23rd and Wednesday 25th March have been cancelled.

 Make sure you have Multi-Factor Authentication on your account and use a method such as Duo software to validate at logon.